AdamMHayes/AADRoles-OnPrem/ImplementationGuide.md

 ## Architecture Prerequisites
 This guide assumes a hybrid identity envrionment where Azure AD Connect is used to synchronize on-premises groups to Azure AD.

+## Informational Prerequisites
+1. Have a test group that is synchronized from on-premises available with only a few users to test
+2. Determine what will be your first AAD role that you want to test with.
+I recommend something like Global Reader to ensure that any mistakes do not open you up to larger security risks
+3. As you go through this guide, you will be gathering some key information that will be needed later.
+Have a text editor handy to make notes

 ## Azure Resource Group Configuration
 As this was the first of many expected Azure Automation (AA) solutions in our Identity space, the decision was made to create an Azure Resource Group dedicated to the various pieces of this solution and future AA solutions around our Identity processes.
 1. Azure Portal > All Services > Resource groups > Create